 Universal’s Islands of Adventure is so much fun!
-There are rides for guests of all ages, especially those who love Marvel superheroes, Harry Potter, and Dr. Seuss characters!
+There are rides for guests of all ages, especially those who love Marvel superheroes, dinosaurs, Harry Potter, and Dr. Seuss characters!
 Seriously, how can you go wrong with a lineup like that?
-It was easy to pick our Top 5 Rides at Universal’s Islands of Adventure!
+It was easy to pick our Top 5 best Islands of Adventure rides at Universal Orlando!

 To be fully and completely honest, we have let you know that we might be a little biased.
 We absolutely love the parks at Universal Orlando Resort.
-There are great places to stay (we recommend Surfside Inn & Suites for families and the Aventura Hotel for adults/couples!), amazing restaurants and even the Volcano Bay water park.
+There are great places to stay (we recommend Surfside Inn & Suites for families and the Aventura Hotel for adults/couples!), amazing restaurants, and even the Volcano Bay water park.
 If you have time, be sure to also head over to Universal Studios Florida and see all that it has to offer!
-For now, though, here are

 The Incredible Hulk Coaster